rh-telco-tigers/cnv-demos/README.md

 We can now check on the status of the VM using the oc and virtctl commands

+NOTE: If you get an error in creating the datavolume, you may need to explicitly set your storage class.
+Edit the examples/fedora-cd/fedora-persist.yml file and update the "StorageClass" entry (line 57) to use a storage class in your cluster that supports RWX.

 ```
 oc get vm
 oc describe vm/vm-fedora-persist